turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-4-tests.md

 ## Integration Tests (INT)

-- [ ] US4-INT-1: It should make a call to the authentication service with the correct arguments
+- [x] US4-INT-1: It should make a call to the authentication service
 - [ ] US4-INT-2: It should show a loading spinner when the authentication service is loading
 - [ ] US4-INT-3: It should display an error modal where the auth service throws an error
 - [ ] US4-INT-4: It should display a success message after successfully logging out